 To test out your API, enable the Mocking service, and click the Send button.
 In your response field, you should see that one entry has been returned in the response.
 We can also download and use the application called Postman and send a GET request to our mocking service URL to see the same response.

 Now we are ready to publish our Contact API to Exchange.
 Exchange is a marketplace for connectors, APIs and templates that can be reused and shared across your organization.
 When you publish your API to Exchange, you can define whether you want your API to be private, public to anyone within your business organization, or public.
 Additionally, your API can be downloaded and reused in any of your future integrations or projects.
-To publish your API, simply click Publish at the top right of the screen in the Design Center and select Publish to Exchange.
+To publish your API, simply click Publish at the top right of the screen in Design Center and select Publish to Exchange.
 After publishing, you will see your API listed in the Exchange which means you can now import your API into your Anypoint Studio project to build your first integration.

-Congratulations on building and deploying your first API using MuleSoft's Anypoint Platform.
+Congratulations on building and deploying your first API using MuleSoft’s Anypoint Platform.
 In our next tutorial, we will walk through importing your API into Anypoint Studio and building a simple integration that returns data from our database in a JSON format.
-To continue to the next tutorial, click here to learn how to develop your first mule application in just a few minutes.